AI can write useful scripts. It can also write scripts that read your SSH keys and POST them somewhere interesting.

 When generating scripts, produce two files:

-1. **Wrapper script** (bash) - the trust boundary users read before running
+1. **Wrapper script** (bash) — the boundary users read before running

 2. **Deno script** (TypeScript) — the actual logic